-- (a) online references and online encyclopedias such as Wikipedia - (b) spelling and grammar checks in M.S.
-Word or other word processing programs - (c) library online catalogues as well as the periodicals and encyclopedias there
+- (a) online references and online encyclopedias such as About.com - (b) spelling and grammar checks in M.S.
+Word or other word processing programs - (c) library online catalogues and databases

-You should try to find references for your research essay among books in the university library as well as on the internet, particularly through using the library's online databases.
+You should try to find references for your research essay among books in the university library as well as on the Internet, particularly through using AGU library's online databases.
 Ask your teacher how to distinguish between personal sites and more reliable ones such as online encyclopedias and institutional websites.
 Your teacher may ask you to post your essay for other classmates to read and comment upon.